-The heartwarming video of a mother-son wedding dance made people tear up as it went viral across social media platforms.
+The heartwarming video of a mother-son wedding dance made people tear up across social media platforms.
 Zak Poirier left no dry eye at his wedding reception when he helped his mom, Kathy, live out her dream of sharing the traditional dance with him despite having lost the use of her legs and arms since being diagnosed with amyotrophic lateral sclerosis (ALS) in 2019.
 With the help of his twin brothers, Nick and Jake, the 28-year-old lifted and supported his mom in his arms as they swayed to the music at his April 9, 2022, wedding to his now-wife, Anja D'adesky.

 "I was just so devastated that I wasn’t going to be able to dance with him," Kathy, who lives in southwest Florida, told The Epoch Times.
 "We talked about it, and I really wanted to make it happen."
-The 55-year-old shared that she visualized dancing with Zak ahead of his big day earlier this year.
+The 55-year-old shared that she visualized dancing with Zak ahead of his big day.
 "I was very worried the day of the wedding... it was very emotional, but I wouldn’t have done it any other way," said Kathy, who also faces some breathing difficulties due to the "unforgiving disease," but hasn't lost her voice yet.